Improving Classifier-Free Guidance in Masked Diffusion: Low-Dim Theoretical Insights with High-Dim Impact: Preliminaries

+In parallel to advances in continuous domains, discrete diffusion models have emerged as powerful generative models, enabling diffusion-based approaches on modalities that were previously out of reach—most notably, text.
+Improving the fidelity and controllability of these models is crucial, and guidance offers a natural path forward.
+Extending classifier-free guidance to the discrete setting has therefore become an active line of research with two main approaches having been proposed, which we describe below, followed by a discussion in Section~\ref{sec:comparison-mechanisms} comparing them to our method.

+\textbf{Unlocking Guidance} \citep{nisonoff2024unlocking} introduced the first classifier-free guidance mechanisms for discrete diffusion models.
+Inspired by the continuous case, they constructed a guided backwards transition by interpolating between two transition matrices in equation~\ref{eq:backward process}, yielding

-where $p_t$ follows the forward CTMC \eqref{eq:forward process} with $p_0=p$ being the distribution that we want to conditionally generate. $q_t$ is a sequence of guiding distribution which follows the CTMC \eqref{eq:forward process} with some initial guiding distribution $q_0=q$\footnote{In existing literature, $p$ is usually a class distribution that we would like to sample from in conditional generation. $q$ is a guiding distribution that can be chose in different ways \citep{karras2024guiding, li2024self, rojas2025diffuse} .
-For example, in \citet{nisonoff2024unlocking}, $q$ is the full data distribution containing different classes.}.
-We will denote the \textbf{tilted distribution} by:
+where $p_t,q_t$ follows the forward CTMC \eqref{eq:forward process}.
+Here $p_0=p$ is the distribution that we want to generate from and $q$ serves as the guiding distribution. \footnote{In existing literature, $p$ is usually a class-conditional distribution, and $q$ is an unconditional distribution.
+We adopt the general setup since recent works have shown that $q$ can be chosen in different ways \citep{karras2024guiding, li2024self, rojas2025diffuse}.}.
+Notice how the products mimic those present in equation \ref{eq:cfg-cont}.
+A useful way to interpret this is by introducing the notion of the \textbf{tilted distribution}: